varnishcache/varnish-cache/doc/sphinx/reference/varnish-cli.rst

       When a ban expression is older than all the objects in the cache, it is removed from the list.

+      ban.list displays the ban list.
+The output looks something like this (broken into two lines):

+      0x7fea4fcb0580 1303835108.618863   131G   req.http.host ~
+      www.myhost.com && req.url ~ /some/url

+      The first field is the address of the ban.

+      The second is the time of entry into the list, given as a high precision timestamp.

+      The third field describes many objects point to this ban.
+When an object is compared to a ban the object is marked with a reference to the newest ban it was tested against.
+This isn't really useful unless you're debugging.

+      A "G" marks that the ban is "Gone".
+Meaning it has been marked as a duplicate or it is no longer valid.
+It stays in the list for effiency reasons.

+      Then follows the actual ban it self.

 ban.url regexp
       Immediately invalidate all documents whose URL matches the